2340958/telegram-servercheck-docker/README.md

-# Server online-status check with reporting to telegram in a docker container working with cron
+# Server online-status check with reporting to telegram
+##  in a docker container - working automated via a cronjob

 This simple script uses `netcat` to check if - for instance - a webserver is running on a server.
 If the service is not running, it utilizes the telegram bot API for sending a message to inform the operator of the server.

-## setup
+## before you start

 - have docker installed (works on wsl2 / docker for desktop on windows as well)
 - checkout this repo
 - read the readme and edit the serverUp.sh accordingly

-## how to setup the telegram part
+## how to setup and test the telegram part

 ### 1. Register the bot
 Go to the [BotFather](https://t.me/botfather) bot-account and create a bot by writing `/newbot`.
 Then, copy the token.